csb324/eleventy-obsidian-ninareth/notes/People/Jalantar/Carvin.md

 ### Who're they to us?
 Has been friendly to [[Hugh]], seems to have been partially converted by him, including:

-Hernolig Alebringer- potbellied dwarven man in a long white tunic Noralin Brickview- small and petite dwarven woman with very light stubble
+[[Hernolig Alebringer]]- potbellied dwarven man in a long white tunic [[Noralin Brickview]]- small and petite dwarven woman with very light stubble

 They are starting a proposal for how to expand the practice in [[Jalantar]]